 Thanks to (or in spite of) nods from movies like The Hangover 2, Bangkok’s reputation more than precedes it.
 Of course, though, there’s far more to Thailand’s “City of Angels” than simply embracing its wilder side.

-At first glance, Bangkok’s not much to look at with its seemingly endless sprawl of high-rises and crowded streets.
-It doesn’t take much, though, to root through the noise and get dazzled by the city’s incredible historical architecture.
+On your first day in Bangkok, it may seem like the city’s not much to look at with its seemingly endless sprawl of high-rises and crowded streets.
+It doesn’t take much, though, to root through the noise and get dazzled by the top tourist attractions in Bangkok including the city’s incredible historical architecture.

 The most enduring architectural symbol of the city—and one of the absolute best places to visit in Bangkok—is undoubtedly Wat Arun, a uniquely Thai temple perched on the banks of Chao Phraya River.